mrahm65/Trust-Me-I-m-an-Agent-Measuring-the-Security-Exposure-of-Open-Source-LLM-Agents/README.md

-# Trust Me, I'm an Agent — Measuring the Security Exposure of Open-Source LLM Agents
+# Trust Me, I'm an Agent: Measuring the Security Exposure of Open-Source LLM Agents

 Companion data for the security measurement study.
 Contains two snapshots of the curated agent inventory used to bound the study population.